cassiomolin/chat-websockets/README.md

 ### Token-Based Authentication

 Alternatively to HTTP Basic Authentication, short lived tokens (and valid only once) can be used to authenticate a WebSocket handshake.
-It's the approach used in this application.
+It's the approach used in this application and require two steps.

 First the client exchanges their username and password for an access token: